top of page

 A roadblock doesn’t move until you decide to move it.

 God will reveal it.
 He will convict.
-He will nudge, whisper, or sometimes shout.
-But He won’t drag it out of your life for you.
+He will nudge, whisper, and sometimes make it unmistakably clear.

-He gives the clarity, but He asks for our obedience.
+He gives the clarity.He asks for the obedience.

 And obedience doesn’t always feel gentle.
-Removing a roadblock can look like:

-• ending a relationship that keeps pulling you backward,
+• ending a relationship that keeps pulling you backward

-• stepping away from a job that drains the life out of you,
+• stepping away from a job that drains the life out of you

 But ultimately, we’re the ones who have to pick it up and move it.